Derek Parfit: On What Matters

 In his second book, Parfit argues for moral realism, insisting that moral questions have true and false answers.
-Further, he suggests that the three most prominent categories of views in moral philosophy—Kantian deontology, consequentalism, and contractarianism (or contractualism)—converge on the same answers to moral questions.
+Further, he suggests that three categories of ethical theory—Kantian deontology, consequentalism, and contractualism—converge on the same answers to moral questions.

-In the book he argues that the affluent have strong moral obligations to the poor:
+In the conclusion of the third volume, published shortly after his death, Parfit writes that the affluent have strong moral obligations to the poor:

-"One thing that greatly matters is the failure of we rich people to prevent, as we so easily could, much of the suffering and many of the early deaths of the poorest people in the world.
+One thing that greatly matters is the failure of we rich people to prevent, as we so easily could, much of the suffering and many of the early deaths of the poorest people in the world.
 The money that we spend on an evening’s entertainment might instead save some poor person from death, blindness, or chronic and severe pain.
 If we believe that, in our treatment of these poorest people, we are not acting wrongly, we are like those who believed that they were justified in having slaves.

 Some of us ask how much of our wealth we rich people ought to give to these poorest people.
 But that question wrongly assumes that our wealth is ours to give.
 This wealth is legally ours.
 But these poorest people have much stronger moral claims to some of this wealth.
-We ought to transfer to these people [...] at least ten per cent of what we earn."
+We ought to transfer to these people [...] at least ten per cent of what we earn.
+He also concludes that responding to risks to humanity's survival is what "matters most", with humanity's descendants or successors having the potential to spread through the galaxy and create unprecedented good over billions of years.

 Criticism

 In his book On Human Nature, Roger Scruton criticised Parfit's use of moral dilemmas such as the trolley problem and lifeboat ethics to support his ethical views, writing, "These 'dilemmas' have the useful character of eliminating from the situation just about every morally relevant relationship and reducing the problem to one of arithmetic alone."
-Scruton believes that many of them are deceptive; for example, he does not believe one must be a consequentialist to believe that it is morally required to pull the switch in the trolley problem, as Parfit assumes.
+Scruton believed that many of them are deceptive; for example, he does not believe one must be a consequentialist to believe that it is morally required to pull the switch in the trolley problem, as Parfit assumes.
 He instead suggests that more complex dilemmas, such as Anna Karenina's choice to leave her husband and child for Vronsky, are needed to fully express the differences between opposing ethical theories, and suggests that deontology is free of the problems that (in Scruton's view) beset Parfit's theory.